How to De-construct and Then Re-assemble a Thanksgiving Turkey

 Remove the Leg and Thigh - Use a sharp boning knife to remove the leg-thigh from the body.
 The thighbone attaches to the backbone and should have been separated when you removed it from the turkey.

-Remove the Thighbone - This is the trickiest part of the procedure, and that’s only because I don’t do that much butchering at home.
-The goal is to remove the thighbone so you can stuff it with dressing and tie it, so it looks like a whole leg when it is done cooking.
-You have to be careful not to separate thigh meat from leg meat.
+This is the trickiest part of the process, mainly because I don’t do much butchering at home.
+The goal is to remove the thighbone so you can stuff it with dressing and tie it to look like a whole leg once it’s cooked.
+Be careful not to separate the thigh meat from the leg meat.

-Using a boning knife or paring knife, cut and scrape along the thighbone from where it was attached to the backbone up to the bottom of the leg bone to expose the ball joint.
-The meat should carefully be scraped from the bone on all sides.
-Cut through the ball joint but not the meat when you get to the ball joint.
-Free the thigh bone and reserve for turkey stock.
+Use a boning or paring knife to cut and scrape along the thighbone, starting at the backbone and working up to the bottom of the leg bone to expose the ball joint.
+Carefully scrape the meat from the bone on all sides.
+Cut through the ball joint without cutting the meat.
+Once the thighbone is free, set it aside for turkey stock.

 Truss the Thigh - Still attached to the leg, but now without a thighbone, the thigh is ready for seasoning and stuffing.
 After stuffing the thighs, use wooden or metal skewers and butcher’s twine to close the thigh, as shown in the photo.